CRMTH/RITHM/GetStarted.md

 ### 2. Download RITHM source files
 To install the RITHM source files (1.) open the command line, (2.) navigate to the directory that you want the RITHM folder to be in, and (3.) use the command line below:
 > `git clone http://github.com/CRMTH/RITHM/`

-> _Note: The data that you download will default to the `./RITHM/data/` folder, so you may need to find a location where you can store lots of data, or plan to change that setting (more on that later)._
+> _Note: The data that you download will default to a `./RITHM/data/` subfolder, so you may need to pick a location where you can store lots of data, or plan to change that setting (more on that later)._

 ### 3. Download and install Twython
 For the streamer to run, the Twython package must be installed in the Python instance that you are running.~~~loacated within the RITHM folder.~~~ Follow the instructions provided in the link below to donwload and install Twython: